⚒️ Forge: AI-Enhanced Terminal Development Environment

 }

-}MCP configurations are read from two locations (in order of precedence):
+}MCP configurations are read from two locations (project-local takes precedence):

 Example Use Cases